marikc0/mcoptionals/README.md

 --------------------
 - Anthracite Coal: Basically, it burns better than any existing coal that you've likely seen in other mods.
 Also exceeding RailCraft coke by a little bit.
 The difference is that by default the coal is a rare find (about 2% spawn rate).
 You can turn it into a compressed coal block.
 From there, you will be able to compress it with IC2 and receive a diamond.
 - Rice Crop: Plant with one rice seed.
 Upon full growth you will receive between 2-3 seeds.
 The seeds themselves are rice.
 You create other items using the seeds (such as sushi).
 You will find the seeds in dungeon chests (and possibly as a drop from grass, assuming that the drop rate can be low enough to satisfy me).
+-

+ORIGINAL IDEAS (That I don't have the skill for)
+- Forestry apiary glasses (be able to see what is in an apiary and see items/bees as they move to output, etc)